-But, there is no aspect of the human endeavour that seems more frightening than the challenges and difficulties of our personal relationships with others.
-This means relationships are like any other living thing that require effort and work to be put into it.
+But, there is no aspect of the human endeavor that seems more frightening than the challenges and difficulties of our personal relationships with others.
+This means relationships are like any other living thing that requires effort and work to be put into it.

 We have to learn how to accommodate and adapt to other people’s faults, hobbies, dislikes, moods, etc., just as they must learn how to do the same with us.

-This does not mean persons in a toxic relationships are physically harmful and life threatening to the life and health of the other partner but it can happen that the other partner feels frightened, threatened and scared to share his or her opinions because he or she is nervous and afraid of the toxic person’s emotional reactions.
+This does not mean persons in toxic relationships are physically harmful and life-threatening to the life and health of the other partner but it can happen that the other partner feels frightened, threatened and scared to share their opinions because they are nervous and afraid of the toxic person’s emotional reactions.

-A healthy relationship involves care, sacrifice, Integrity, self-respect, and compassion, an interest in our partner’s welfare and growth, an ability to share control and also take part in decision-making, in short, a mutual desire for each other’s happiness but a toxic relationship doesn’t involve care or sacrifice or integrity or self-respect and compassion.
-It does not involve any interest in our partner’s welfare and growth and an ability to share control or take part in decision-making.
-In short, a toxic relationship does not include a mutual desire for each other’s happiness.
+A healthy relationship involves care, sacrifice, integrity, self-respect, and compassion, an interest in our partner’s welfare and growth, and ability to share control and also take part in decision-making, in short, a mutual desire for each other’s happiness but a toxic relationship doesn’t involve care or sacrifice or integrity or self-respect and compassion.

 A healthy relationship is a clean, secure and safe relationship; a healthy relationship is a relationship where we can be ourselves without fear, a place where we feel comfortable, safe and secure.

 This type of toxic partner will constantly depreciate and belittle you, he will see you as nothing.
-He or she will always make fun of you, he/she sees anything you say that expresses your ideas, beliefs, or wants is silly or stupid.
+They will always make fun of you, indulge in name-calling they see anything you say that expresses your ideas, beliefs, or wants is silly or stupid.